greggman/HappyFunTimes/docs/unity/gamepad.md

                        ((colorNdx & 0x10) >> 3) |
                        ((colorNdx & 0x20) >> 5)) / 64.0f;

-These 2 lines make every other set of 8 players be 50% darker and every other set of 4 players be 50% less saturated.
+These 2 lines make every other set of 32 players be 50% darker and every other set of 16 players be 50% less saturated.

-    float valueAdjust = (colorNdx & 0x08) != 0 ? -0.5f : 0.0f;
+    float satAdjust   = (colorNdx & 0x10) != 0 ? -0.5f : 0.0f;
-    float satAdjust   = (colorNdx & 0x04) != 0 ? -0.5f : 0.0f;
+    float valueAdjust = (colorNdx & 0x20) != 0 ? -0.5f : 0.0f;

 Hopefully that comes up with good colors.

-The rest seems pretty straight forward
+The rest seems pretty straight forward.
+The one HappyFunTimes line is `m_gamepad.Color = playerColor`.
+Setting `m_gamepad.Color` will tell the controller to change to a matching color.

     // get the hsva for the baseColor
-    Vector4 hsva = ColorUtils.ColorToHSVA(baseColor);
+    Vector4 hsva = HFTColorUtils.ColorToHSVA(baseColor);

     // adjust that base color by the amount we picked hsva.x += hueAdjust;